Museum & History

 It honours 100 years of logging and shows the size of our original trees.

-Built in 1872 by the mill operators, this store is now a great place for a coffee & chat.
+The original store was built in 1872 by the mill operators.
+Rebuilt, and relocated to this site in the early 1900s, it is now a great place for a coffee & chat.

 Mill Manager’s House

 Built around 1885 for the mill owner, it was later occupied by managers and their families.
 This house was once the grandest residence in Jarrahdale.